Philosophical Differences: Altruism, Ego & Balance

 As mentioned elsewhere, any qualities that are seen as weakness may be regarded with disdain by many Satanist peers.
 Strength is encouraged, as long as it embodies strength and fostering the Will in a direction that is acceptable within the rules and framework of Satanism and indeed the finnickity aesthetics and personal biases of Satanists within a given peer group.
 For example, in some Satanic circles, if one has the strength to not conform like the others (the 'herd') and reject pressure to adopt gothic/teutonic style clothing, to listen to Black Metal or Industrial etc., to adopt a highly unfashionable aesthetic sense or to express open homosexuality, then one is not generally respected for them and may be held back in occult orders or in the Satanic social scene as a result.
 However, undesirable but 'tough' characteristics, such as a predisposition to Neo-Nazism, racism or terrorist claims, may gain one kudos as one is viewed as a hard man, even if the views are not particularly acceptable to the peer group.
 It is respected or condoned.
 This is examined on the Satanism and the Far Right page.

 Clarity & RationalismOne some level, LaVey Satanists regard Satanism as a state of mind of clarity, stripping away all mental confusion and unnecessary feelings and adherences, with all other religions being confusion and clouding people's minds.
 To some extent, one can relate to this philosophy and understand where it is coming from.
-The state of clarity is however also the state of mind that is claimed to be experienced by adherents of many other belief systems and faiths, and is certainly a state of mind that I have felt to the fullest extent when he first became a Christian.
+The state of clarity is however also the state of mind that is claimed to be experienced by adherents of many other belief systems and faiths, and is certainly a state of mind that I have felt to the fullest extent when I first became a Christian.
 Clarity it could be argued is a psychological state where one's beliefs are aligned and in accord, rather than conflicting and 'putting on the brakes'.
 It generally happens that LHP adherents can attain more clarity and freedom from many social conventions that your average Christian, but that they perhaps both have levels of clarity in different areas - and it ultimately depends on which you believe has the more value.
 Satanists often have a black hole in their own self aware of their own mindstate (lack of perspective), but then Christians are often extremely brainwashed by their own faith; and ironically it is Satanists who are often more educated about the history of the Christian religion than the Christians themselves who cannot separate the word of the Bible from modern Western Christian literature and traditions, which are all assumed to be 'holy'.

-I like the rationalism of LHP adherents and lack of pretentiousness, which he finds extremely refreshing.
+I like the rationalism of LHP adherents and lack of pretentiousness, which I find extremely refreshing.
 However, in some cases I do not regard it as a pure form of rationalism, as it is often tainted with a 'knee jerk' feeling towards RHP faiths and indeed some Eastern faiths.
 Anything regarded as 'dogmatic'...except of course that many LHP beliefs or views may be their own type of dogma or narrow in their remit in some cases.
 I have noticed some levels of rationalism in neo-paganism in general, although to a lesser extent than the LHP.
 As with the LHP, there seems to be a similar 'knee jerk' response to certain ends of the religious spectrum and in other areas (like Capitalism), and a 'dark-bias' although to a lesser extent than the LHP.
 I take what I like from the LHP but do not take what I regards as lacking in rationalism, to nurture his own form of rationalism, or a purer form of philosophical thought (in my opinion).

 HonestyIt should be noted that there is no mention of 'honesty' mentioned in the laws of LaVey Satanism.
 Does this imply that it is acceptable to lie publicly but also to one's friends and colleagues?
 To what extent are people who frequently lie (with ease, to varying degrees) honest with themselves?
 This would presumably break the rule of 'self deceipt'.
 Is it acceptable then to lie about anything you like as long as you don't believe your own lies or deceive yourself?
 This surely isn't very helpful and is unlikely to gain you respect from your peers or friends.

 I have conversed with a number of Satanists and adherents of various variants of the Left Hand Path.
-He has in generally found them to be open and no nonsense in their approach, and usually quite honest.
+I have in general found them to be open and no nonsense in their approach, and usually quite honest.
 Of course, with many such people one often gets the impression that they are only forthcoming about that which they want to be forthcoming about, or are prepared to be open about.
 As long as one sticks within that remit and does not probe too deeply about the emotions (emotional content often being absent in such direct, no nonsense interactions) then one can enjoy a refreshing air of honesty free of the usual social inhibitions and conventions.

 Of course RHP religions such as the Judeo-Abrahamic religions emphasise honesty in their texts too.
 However, whether this is real emotional honesty with the self or not in all areas is a matter of debate.
 Most evangelical Christians tend to be very honest and law abiding, almost to the point of being 'snitches' - trying to be the model citizen - but the level of response one receives is often in terms of the person's own religious beliefs which may not be what one was after, depending on the context.